 Two overfill devices are built into the valve to prevent overfilling of the container.
 First, is the small brass "knob" or "screw" inside of the valve.
 This "10% valve" must be open when filling, allowing air to escape.
-When the container reaches 80% of the correct capacity, liquid appears.
+When the container reaches 80%, at full capacity, vapor appears.
 Shut the supply filling valve off.
 Close the 10% valve plus the top handle of the main valve.
+A float also limits propane intake.